nballier/MIIC/README.md

 **SKILLS**
 Having conducted a report on a small dataset allows to you to be more familiar with what a programming language can do for business.
-You will be acquainted  with the notions of datasets, NLP, wokflow and, hopefully, modelling.
+You will be acquainted  with the notions of *datasets*, *NLP*, *wokflow* and, hopefully, *modelling*.
 This will help you interact with data analysts.
 You will NOT become a data scientist in five days but this small-scale project will give you an idea of what data mining or data science potentially means for companies.